Zainulabedin Gulamhusain Rangoonwala

-Zainulabedin Gulamhusain Rangoonwala (July 1, 1913 – May 28, 1994) was the co-founder and managing director of the Bombay Mercantile Cooperative Bank.
+Zainulabedin Gulamhusain Rangoonwala (July 1, 1913 – May 28, 1994) was the co-founder and managing director of the Bombay Mercantile Co-operative Bank.
 This became one of the largest cooperative banks in India and also in Asia.

 Early life and career

 Born on 1 July 1913 in Rangoon, Burma and orphaned at the age of twelve, Rangoonwala had his early education at a boarding school and after matriculation joined Davar's College for acquiring necessary knowledge in banking, co-operation and accountancy.
 He started his career with the Central Bank of India - under the guidance of Sir Sorabji Pochkhanawala who trained and mentored him in practical banking.

 The experience of seven years with Central Bank of India brought him closer to the operations and functioning of various banks.
 He was convinced that though the commercial banks mobilised deposits from all, including the hard-earned savings of the poor masses, they served the interest of a few business houses.
 He observed that the banks neglected their socio-economic obligations towards the common man and only catered to the financial needs of the elite.
 Moved with the exploitation of the masses by the then capitalist society, he determined to establish a bank "of the people, for the people, by the people".

 Way back in 1939, the country was passing through major disruptions with the struggle for Independence and the "Quit India movement" gaining momentum.
 The end of British rule appeared almost certain.
 With this background he realised that establishing a Commercial Bank would not achieve his objective of Gandhian "Swaraj", but rather aggravate the imbalances between the "haves" and the "have-nots".
 Rangoonwala felt that the real solution to the problem of freedom from slavery did not depend on the exit of the British alone, but in the economic emancipation of the masses at large.
 Thus he pledged to serve the poor taxiwalas, small shopkeepers, petty traders and artisans who had no tangible securities to offer except their sincere and dedicated zeal to uplift their present lot.
 Finding his strength in the neglected masses he made a humble beginning by establishing a Cooperative Credit Society on 2 June 1939 with a meagre paid-up Share Capital of Rs.
 10,600/- and with the patronage and help of Khan Bahadur Shaikh Mohamedally Allahu the founder Chairman of the Bank.